dzhang32/autogroceries/README.md

 ## Usage

-`autogroceries` uses [Playwright](https://playwright.dev/) to interface with the Sainsbury's website, automatically filling your cart with an inputted list of ingredients. `autogroceries` can be used as a CLI tool or a python package.
+`autogroceries` uses [Playwright](https://playwright.dev/) to interface with the Sainsbury's website, automatically filling your cart with an inputted list of ingredients.

-### CLI

-`autogroceries` has a single CLI command:
+`autogroceries` is designed to be used as a CLI tool, with a single command:

 ```bash
 ❯ autogroceries --help